 In temperate climates, fresh local fruit disappears in the winter, with the exception of apples which are harvested through the late autumn and can stay fresh until spring.
 You can also buy citrus fruits trucked in from tropical climates.
 Bananas are also available year-round, although they are monocultured force-ripened fruit that can’t compare to bananas eaten locally in the tropics.

 Three excellent vegan foods for a cold winter are potatoes, hard squash, and sweet potatoes.
-These are excellent cold weather foods because they’re usually baked or made into soups.
-On a frigid day, no food is more comforting than a steaming bowl of soup.
-Discover hundreds of delicious vegan options at our vegan soup guide.
+When baked or made into soups, these foods are ideal for winter.
+On a frigid day, no food delivers greater comfort than roasted potatoes or a steaming bowl of soup.
+Discover countless delicious vegan possibilities by reading our vegan soup guide.

 Fats and Peppers for Added Warmth